willleeney/ugle/.github/README.md

 ## Installation

-To use this repository, first install `pytorch_geometric` using the `$bash install_pyg.sh` script or if you are using an M* Series Mac/Windows then refer to the official [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html) installation guide (if proceeding this way then install `torch==1.12.0`` first).
+To use this repository, first install `pytorch_geometric` using the `$ bash install_pyg.sh` script or if you are using an M* Series Mac/Windows then refer to the official [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html) installation guide (if proceeding this way then install `torch==1.12.0`` first).

-Then, simply run `$pip install ugle` to get started.
+Then, simply run `$ pip install ugle` to get started.
 We highly recommend using a virtual environment or conda to manage the installation.

 ## Quick Tour